nvbn/curfew-alarm/README.md

 ![screenshot](https://raw.github.com/nvbn/curfew-alarm/master/screenshot.png)

-A small app that indicates where you need to go or stay at home during the curfew.
+A small app that indicates when you need to go or stay at home.

 ## Development